We will divide the hardware required to run ArduSub into three categories:

-ArduSub supports the use of the MS5837 as an external water pressure and depth sensor.
+ArduSub supports the use of the MS5837 (used in the Bar30) as an external water pressure and depth sensor.
 A depth sensor will need to be connected to the autopilot in order to use Depth Hold mode.

 ArduSub can be configured to read leak sensors, and perform a failsafe action when a leak is detected.
 The SOS leak sensor is an excellent option.

 It is recommended to design your vehicle to operate on battery power.
 Powering an ROV through the tether is not a trivial task, and is outside the scope of this documentation.
 Battery selection can be intimidating due to the overwhelming number of options, but there are only a few important considerations: